Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Essential Feature Evaluation

 When evaluating dispatch automation platforms, prioritize core capabilities that align with your operational needs.
 Real-time route optimization should handle your typical order volumes and delivery complexity while providing flexibility for special requirements.
+This guide on how to choose the right route planning software covers the evaluation criteria in greater detail.

 Integration capabilities determine how effectively the system will work with your existing technology stack.
 Look for platforms that offer robust APIs and pre-built integrations with common logistics and business systems.